Beyond Losses Reweighting: Empowering Multi-Task Learning via the Generalization Perspective: Conclusion

 \section{Conclusion}

-In this work, we have presented a general framework that can be incorporated into current multi-task learning methods that follow the gradient balancing mechanism.
-The core idea of our proposed method are the employment of flat minimizers in the context of MTL and proving that they can help enhance previous works both theoretically and empirically.
+In this work, we have presented a general framework that can be incorporated into current multi-task learning methods following the gradient balancing mechanism.
+The core ideas of our proposed method are the employment of flat minimizers in the context of MTL and proving that they can help enhance previous works both theoretically and empirically.
 Concretely, our method goes beyond optimizing per-task objectives solely to yield models that have both low errors and high generalization capabilities.
-On the experimental side, the efficacy of our method is demonstrated on a wide range of commonly-used MTL benchmarks, in which ours consistently outperforms comparative methods.
-Our implementation, which consists of many modern multi-task learning approaches, is publicly released to facilitate future research in this direction.